-The enrollment contract is the legal document by which parents and/or legal guardians agree to all the terms and conditions necessary to re-enrolling for the next school year.
-This document usually consists of a title, information about the re-enrolling student, summary of charges, the enrollment agreement legal text, and parent/guardian electronic signatures.
+The enrollment contract is the document by which parents and/or guardians agree to all the terms and conditions necessary to re-enrolling for the next school year.
+This document usually consists of a title, information about the re-enrolling student, summary of charges, the enrollment agreement text, and parent/guardian electronic signatures.

 Contract Configuration Options